rfrht/Voicemeeter-FT-991A/README.md

 Enjoy!
 Explore!
 Be adventurous!

-Hope this is of help.

-73 de PY2RAF.

 ## Bonus points - Wiring, etc.

 Here is how I have wired the FT-991A for my silly footswitch and the TX timer (more details on timer [here](https://github.com/rfrht/Yaesu-OLED-TX-Timer)):

 [![Wiring Diagram](/images/scaled-ft-991-a-port-wiring.png)](/images/ft-991-a-port-wiring.png)

-Wiring diagram - click to enlarge
+*Wiring diagram - click to enlarge*

 How does the real deal looks like:

 [![Actual FT-991A Wiring](/images/scaled-ft-991-a-picture-wired.jpg)](/images/ft-991-a-picture-wired.jpg)

+*PY2RAF and his abused FT-991A*

 ![73s de PY2RAF](https://rf3.org:8443/q/wink-vm.png)

+That's it!
+Happy Hacking!
+73s de PY2RAF.